hyperledger-labs/hyperledger-labs.github.io/labs/agora.md

 Agora

 # Short Description
-_Provide a short description of your lab.
-This will be used for the Github repository's description._

 Agora serves as a specialized lab, purposefully designed to function as a secure and collaborative environment for the implementation and advancement of cryptography libraries and software.
 Much like the ancient Greek agora served as a gathering place for assemblies and open markets, this lab is tailored